Lima Memorial Health System Logo

 Outlook (Prognosis)

 Taking potassium supplements can usually correct the problem.
-In severe cases, without proper treatment, a severe drop in potassium level can lead to serious heart rhythm problems that can be fatal.
+In severe cases, without proper treatment, a severe drop in the blood potassium level can lead to serious heart rhythm problems that can be fatal.

 Possible Complications